grqphical/intellidoc/README.md

 ## Installation

-Right now, the project is not 100% complete so for now just clone the repo, install the requirements and run the `intellidoc.py` script
+Right now, the project is not 100% complete so for now just clone the repo, install the requirements and run `fastapi dev intellidoc.py`

 ## License